BattMoTeam/BattMo/Documentation/JOSS/paper.md

 | [PyBattMo](https://github.com/BattMoTeam/PyBattMo)   | Python wrapper around BattMo.jl                                     |
 | [BattMoApp](https://app.battmo.org/)                 | Web-application built on top of BattMo.jl                           |

+# AI usage disclosure

+No generative AI tools were used in the development of this software, the writing of this manuscript, or the preparation of supporting materials.

 # Acknowledgements